scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

 .. note::

-   Streamlined and more seamless support for dealing with missing data in arrays is making its way into Numpy 1.7.
+   Streamlined and more seamless support for dealing with missing data in arrays is making its way into NumPy 1.7.
 Stay tuned!

 .. topic:: Example: Masked statistics